gammasoft71/Examples_CSharp/System.Windows.Forms/README.md

 ## Application

 * [Application](./Application/README.md) shows how to create an Application with Application class.
-* [ApplicationAndMain](./ApplicationAndMain/README.md) shows how to create an Application with Application class.
-* [ApplicationEnableVisualStyle](./ApplicationEnableVisualStyle/README.md) demonstrates the use of System::Windows::Forms::Application::EnableVisualStyle method.
+* [ApplicationEnableVisualStyle](ApplicationEnableVisualStyle/README.md) demonstrates the use of System.Windows.Forms.Application.EnableVisualStyle method.
-* [ApplicationIcon](./ApplicationAndMain/README.md) shows how to set application icon with CMake extension.
+* [ApplicationIcon](ApplicationIcon/README.md) shows how to set application icon in project properties.
-* [ApplicationWithoutCMakeExtension](./ApplicationWithoutCMakeExtension/README.md) demonstrates the use of CMake without Switch exetension.

 ## Common Controls

 * [Button](./Button/README.md) represents a Windows button control.
 * [CheckBox](./CheckBox/README.md) represents a Windows CheckBox control.
-* **CheckedListBox** represents a Windows control to display a list of items.
+* [CheckedListBox](CheckedListBox/README.md) represents a Windows control to display a list of items.
-* **ComboBox** represents a Windows combo box control.
+* [ComboBox](ComboBox/README.md) represents a Windows combo box control.
 * [Control](./Control/README.md) refines the base class for controls, which are components with visual representation.
 * **DateTimePicker** represents a Windows control that allows the user to select a date and a time and to display the date and time with a specified format.
 * **DomainUpDown** represents a Windows spin box (also known as an up-down control) that displays string values.